 4. IMPLEMENT A STEP-BY-STEP PLAN OF ACTION

-When you approach problems systematically, you cover the essentials each time and your decisions are well thought out, well planned, and well executed.
-Provide a checklist and mark off each item as it is achieved so that others feel that they are achieving their goals and moving away from problems, obstacles, and challenges as they take action steps.
+When you approach problems systematically, you cover the essentials each time, and your decisions are well thought out, planned, and executed.
+Provide a checklist and mark off each item as it is achieved so that others feel they are achieving their goals and moving away from problems, obstacles, and challenges as they take action steps.
 This will keep them motivated and in motion.

 5. LOOK FOR MORE WAYS TO IMPROVE UPON THE PROBLEM-SOLVING IDEA TO AVOID FUTURE PROBLEMS